getodk/central-frontend/README.md

 First, run ODK Central Backend.

 Next, run ODK Central Frontend in development by running `npm run dev`.
 This will start a Vite dev server.
-ODK Central Frontend will be available on port 8989. `npm run dev` will also start NGINX, which will forward requests to ODK Central Backend.
+ODK Central Frontend will be available on port 8989. `npm run dev` will also start NGINX on port 8686, which will forward requests to ODK Central Backend.
 If you see a "error code 500" on page load, check that host networking is enabled in your Docker settings — without it, `--network=host` does nothing and port 8686 will not bind.
 Alternatively, run `npm run dev-no-docker` to use a locally installed NGINX instead.

 ODK Central Frontend communicates with ODK Central Backend in part using a session cookie.
 The cookie is `Secure`, but will be sent over HTTP on localhost.
 ODK Central Frontend also interacts with data collection clients and with services: